 UV & Aqueous Specialty Coatings

 Diamond Packaging utilizes a variety of standard and specialty UV and aqueous coatings to protect and enhance your packaging.
+These techniques help make your package come to life in the retail environment, ensuring your brand wins at the First Moment of Truth (FMOT).

 The Role of UV and Aqueous Coatings